 Prof. Hein A.M.
 Daanen MD PhD was born in Mierlo, the Netherlands, in 1958.
 He completed a study in Human Movement Sciences at the Vrije Universiteit of Amsterdam.
-Afterwards, he obtained a post-doctoral course in computer science as well as a medical-biological sciences teaching degree.
-Professor Daanen completed a PhD in medicine at the Vrije Universiteit of Amsterdam.
+Afterwards, he obtained a degree as teacher in medical-biological sciences.
+Professor Daanen completed a PhD at the Vrije Universiteit of Amsterdam.
 His thesis: ‘‘Central and peripheral control of finger blood flow in the cold’’.
-Professor Daanen has been involved in research since 1985 in Leiden, the Netherlands, and Toronto, Canada.
+Professor Daanen has been involved in electromyography research from 1985 – 1990 in Leiden.
+In 1990 he started working for TNO, a company specialized in applied scientific research.
+In 1995 he spent a year in Canada and US for military research in thermal physiology and anthropometry.
 He was a research coordinator of the Workplace Ergonomics Group and of the Thermal Physiology Group.
-He was head of the department of human performance at the TNO company from 2003 till 2008.
-This company tries to connect people and innovation in a sustainable manner.
-From 2003 till 2016 he was a professor in thermal physiology at the Faculty of Human Movement Science at the Vrije Universteit of Amsterdam.
+He was head of the department of human performance from 2003 till 2008.
+From 2003 till 2016 he was adjunct professor in thermal physiology at the Faculty of Behavioural and Movement Sciences at the Vrije Universteit of Amsterdam.
 In addition he has been working as a professor at the Amsterdam Fashion Institute.
 Since 2016 he is a full professor in (environmental) exercise physiology and director of master education in Human Movement Sciences at the Vrije Universiteit of Amsterdam.

-Topics like these will be discussed during Professor Daanen’s lecture on the 4th of June from 16:45 till 17:45!
+Prof. Daanen’s lecture will be about ‘Preparation for exercise in extreme heath and cold’.
+You can visit professor Professor Daanen’s lecture on the 4th of June from 16:45 till 17:45!